 But really, what can you say about a book that contains lines such as “Passers-by took one look at Detective Inspector Chen hastening down the road with a lobster on a string, like one of the more eccentric French surrealists, and gave him a very wide berth” or followed by a discussion of how a Ministry of Hell uses pharmaceutical companies?
+Or realize that one of the major Ministries of Hell is the Ministry of Wealth?
 Love it.

 Very dense, very flavorful, very satisfying.
 Third read complete.